 - ⅛ teaspoon pepper

-- Prepare all of the ingredients as indicated before you begin assembly.
+- Prepare the ingredients as indicated before beginning assembly.

-- Add all of the ingredients to a ziplock bag (or bowl if you will be cooking right away) and combine.
+- Add all ingredients to a ziplock bag (or bowl if you will be cooking right away) and combine.

 - To freeze, seal ziplock bag, removing excess air.

 - Place ziplock bag with egg mixture inside another ziplock bag (for a little extra protection during the freezing and defrosting processes.)